100 Notable alumni of

 -

-Kimberly Jo Mueller is the chief United States district judge of the Sacramento division of United States District Court for the Eastern District of California.
+Kimberly Jo Mueller is a senior United States district judge of the United States District Court for the Eastern District of California, in the Sacramento division.
 She is the first female district judge to serve in the Eastern District.

 -